 In response to the 100 Word Challenge for Grown-ups:

-In the dark recess of my mind, I wonder who’s not eating while I gorge on strawberries, nectarines, and peaches.
+Today, I wonder who’s not eating while I binge on berries, nectarines, and peaches.
 Summer lovelies.
-Women raped in fields by their foremen or co-workers.
+Women raped in fields nicknamed field de calzon by foremen.
 Never tell.
-Mothers, fathers, children all evicted while picking fruits I swallow with delight.
-They work twelve-hour days for paltry pay, often shorted.
-Too tired and scared to argue, wanting respite from the sun, they trudge home to find their sole possessions thrown out upon the street, a red-tagged door: “No Trespassing.
+Mothers, fathers, children all evicted while picking fruits I savor with delight.
+Working twelve-hour days for paltry pay, they’re often shorted.
+Exhausted, too scared to argue, wanting respite from the sun, they trudge home to find their clothes, a doll, a book thrown out upon the street, a red-tagged door: “No Trespassing.
 Violators will be prosecuted.”
 Exposed wiring.
 Holes in walls.
 Rodent infestation.
 Nowhere else to go.
 Juice courses down my chin.